PKUliujl/GeoPacker/README.md

 INSTALLATION
 ======================
-1. Users can download it by `git clone https://github.com/PKUliujl/GeoPacker.git` (without pretrained model's parameters in the [model](https://github.com/PKUliujl/GeoPacker/blob/main/model) directory  due to the large size), alternatively, it is available to access [our web](http://mdl.ipc.pku.edu.cn/) to get the full toolkit;
+1. Users can download it by `git clone https://github.com/PKUliujl/GeoPacker.git` (without pretrained model's parameters in the [model](https://github.com/PKUliujl/GeoPacker/blob/main/model) directory  due to the large size), alternatively, it is available to access [our disk](https://disk.pku.edu.cn:443/link/449F22FE2A06CD29D3C6DB182F4C38C2) with Access Code `MBYd` to get these files;
 2. Modify the PATH of python interpreter in the first line in `run_GeoPacker.py`;
 3. Add the directory PATH including `run_GeoPacker.py` to your environment PATH, and then type/run `run_GeoPacker.py` in any directory for friendly usage.